1. Full-time Student Credit Load Requirements:

 Important information for JD Students:

-JD students who want to graduate with more than 90 credits must obtain permission from the Office of Academic Services (use the credit load permission form).
+JD students who want to graduate with more than 90 credits must obtain permission from the Office of Academic Services (use the credit load permission form found on this webpage).
 Once permission is granted, students will be charged on a per-credit basis for all credits in excess of 90 during their law school career, as well as fees.
 Courses that are not applicable toward your degree (i.e., language courses) do not count toward this cap.
 All earned credits (those counting toward the JD) have to be Law School credits or credits in approved law-related courses at another school of the University.

 Important information for full-time LLM Students:

-Full-time LLM students who want to complete more than 30 credits within the academic year must obtain permission from the Office of Graduate Affairs (use the LLM Credit Load Permission Form).
+Full-time LLM students who want to complete more than 30 credits within the academic year must obtain permission from the Office of Graduate Affairs (use the LLM Credit Load Permission Form (PDF: 151 KB).
 If permission is granted (only in rare circumstances), students will be charged on a per credit basis for all credits in excess of 30 as well as fees.
 Courses not applicable toward your degree (i.e. language courses) do not count.

 2. Part Time Students: